docsdevbr/symfony-doc-pt-br/mercure.rst

 completed or creating chat applications are among the typical use cases requiring "push" capabilities.

-Symfony provides a straightforward component, built on top of `the Mercure protocol`_, specifically designed for this class of use cases.
+Symfony provides a simple component, built on top of `the Mercure protocol`_, specifically designed for this class of use cases.

 Mercure is an open protocol designed from the ground up to publish updates from